 You can manage your saved passwords in macOS and also update them across your Apple devices.
 Here’s how to find your saved password on a Mac.

 - Go to the Apple menu and select System Settings.
-If you’re using macOS Monterey or later, you’ll go to System Preferences.
+If you’re using macOS Monterey or earlier, you’ll go to System Preferences.

 - Click Passwords.